etcd-io/etcd/Documentation/op-guide/runtime-configuration.md

 #### Add a new member as learner

 Starting from v3.4, etcd supports adding a new member as learner / non-voting member.
-The motivation and design can be found in [design doc](https://github.com/etcd-io/etcd/blob/master/Documentation/learning/design-learner.md).
+The motivation and design can be found in [design doc][design-learner].
 In order to make the process of adding a new member safer, and to reduce cluster downtime when the new member is added, it is recommended that the new member is added to cluster as a learner until it catches up.
 This can be described as a three step process:

  * Add the new member as learner via [gRPC members API][member-api-grpc] or the `etcdctl member add --learner` command.